PicSat: Project

-PicSat, a contraction of "Beta Pictoris" and "satellite", is a CubeSat.
-PicSat is composed of three standard cubic units, called a "3U", each 10x10x10cm in size.
+PicSat, a contraction of "Beta Pictoris" and "satellite", was a CubeSat.
+PicSat was composed of three standard cubic units, called a "3U", each 10x10x10cm in size.

-PicSat is the first CubeSat to be operated by the CNRS.
-It is different from most CubeSat projects in that it has been developed by professionals, not by students.
+PicSat was the first CubeSat to be operated by the CNRS.
+It was different from most CubeSat projects in that it was developed by professionals, not by students.
 The project began in 2014 when Sylvestre Lacour, astrophysicist and instrumentalist at the French CNRS at the LESIA laboratory / Paris Observatory, thought of using a CubeSat to observe Beta Pictoris b's transit.
 He gathered a small team and they designed and built PicSat.

-PicSat is one of the few CubeSats worldwide with an astrophysical science goal and the first CubeSat in the field of exoplanetary science.
-The PicSat science case has been defined in collaboration with Dr. Alain Lecavelier des Etangs from the Institut d’Astrophysique de Paris, who has been working on the Beta Pictoris system for many years.
+PicSat was one of the few CubeSats worldwide with an astrophysical science goal and the first CubeSat in the field of exoplanetary science.
+The PicSat science case was defined in collaboration with Dr. Alain Lecavelier des Etangs from the Institut d’Astrophysique de Paris, who had been working on the Beta Pictoris system for many years.
 The PicSat project also involved a collaboration with CCERES, the "Center & Campus" space of PSL Research University, and with French Space Agency CNES experts.

 Specifications

-PicSat consists of three cubic units.
-The top and middle cubic units hold the satellite's payload, and the bottom unit contains its onboard computer.
+PicSat consisted of three cubic units.
+The top and middle cubic units held the satellite's payload, and the bottom unit contained its onboard computer.

-PicSat's topmost unit contains a small telescope with a five-centimeter diameter mirror.
+PicSat's topmost unit contained a small telescope with a five-centimeter diameter mirror.
 The mirror's small size was sufficient, as Beta Pictoris is very bright.

 The middle unit contained two innovative technical tools: its fine-tracking ability, and its usage of a thin optical fiber, 3 micrometers in diameter.
 The fiber, whose usage marks the first time an optical fiber was flown into space, receives light photons and guides them to a sensitive photodiode that accurately measures the arrival time of each individual photon.
-Using an thin optical fiber eliminated other light sources, like stray light from the sky and scattered light from within the optical system, from entering the photodiode, allowing for accurate measurement of Beta Pictoris' brightness.
+Using a thin optical fiber eliminated other light sources, like stray light from the sky and scattered light from within the optical system, from entering the photodiode, allowing for accurate measurement of Beta Pictoris' brightness.
 A fast-moving piezoelectric actuator was added to PicSat to keep the optical fiber tracked upon Beta Pictoris, since the natural wobble of the satellite's orbit would affect the fiber's ability to accurately track and measure the star.

-The bottom cubic unit of PicSat contains the onboard computer for the satellite's operation, ground-station communication with Earth, raw pointing of the telescope, battery operation, and other important monitoring tasks.
+The bottom cubic unit of PicSat contained the onboard computer for the satellite's operation, ground-station communication with Earth, raw pointing of the telescope, battery operation, and other important monitoring tasks.

-The whole satellite is clothed in arrays of deployable solar panels, providing energy for all systems.
-PicSat's total weight is about 3.5 kilograms, and its power consumption is about 5 watts.
+The whole satellite was clothed in arrays of deployable solar panels, providing energy for all systems.
+PicSat's total weight was about 3.5 kilograms, and its power consumption was about 5 watts.